-The result of the examination is communicated to the student, Academic and Instructional Services Office as soon as possible at the conclusion of the exam.
+Preliminary Exam Result Form: All results must be recorded with the Graduate College on the Preliminary Exam Result form.
+All voting members of the committee must sign the Preliminary Exam Result form.
+The result of the examination is communicated to the student and the Academic and Instructional Services Office as soon as possible at the conclusion of the examination.

-The preliminary examination must be retaken if the final exam is not passed within five years of the original examination.
+The preliminary examination must be retaken if the final examination is not passed within five years of the original examination.